 “Plans are established by counsel; by wise guidance wage war.”– Proverbs 20:18 (ESV)

-New ventures need counsel.
+New ventures need counsel, supported by Bible verses for wisdom.
 Reach out to mentors, accountants, and seasoned owners who can speak honestly into what you’re building.
 Listening well can spare you needless mistakes and help you see what you might miss on your own.
 If you want more biblical encouragement for the day-to-day realities of work, these Bible verses for business are a helpful companion.

 “Be diligent to know the state of your flocks, and attend to your herds.”– Proverbs 27:23 (NKJV)